The Microsoft Store version of 'Windows Subsystem for Linux (WSL)', which runs Linux applications on Windows, has finally reached the official version

 https://learn.microsoft.com/ja-jp/windows/wsl/compare-versions

-According to program manager Craig Lowen, the one distributed in the Microsoft Store will be the default in the future.
-However, it doesn't look like WSL, which ships with traditional operating systems, will disappear anytime soon.
+According to program manager Craig Lowen, the one distributed by the Microsoft Store will be the default from now on.
+However, it seems that WSL bundled with the conventional OS will not disappear immediately.

-In addition, the major differences in the features of the Microsoft Store version WSL compared to the OS bundled WSL mentioned by Mr. Craig are as follows.
+The main differences between the Microsoft Store version of WSL and the OS-bundled version mentioned by Craig are as follows:

-・Windows 10 users can now use Linux GUI apps that were previously only available to Windows 11 users.
+- Windows 10 users can now use Linux GUI apps, which were previously only available to Windows 11 users

-・When executing the 'wsl --install' command, the default is to install directly from the Microsoft Store, the '--no-launch' option does not launch the distribution after installation, and '--web-download' uses GitHub instead of the Microsoft Store.
-Download from release page
+- When executing the 'wsl --install' command, the default is to install directly from the Microsoft Store, with the '--no-launch' option the distribution will not launch after installation, and with the '--web-download' option it will download from the GitHub release page instead of the Microsoft Store.

-・Adding the '--vhd' option to the 'wsl --mount' command makes it easier to mount the VHD file, and adding the '--name' option makes it easier to name the mount point.
+- Adding the '--vhd' option to the 'wsl --mount' command makes it easier to mount VHD files, and adding the '--name' option makes it easier to name the mount point.

-・Obtain an existing VHDX file and register it as a distribution with the additional command 'wsl --import-in-place'
+-Additional command 'wsl --import-in-place' to obtain an existing VHDX file and register it as a distribution

-・The default action when executing 'wsl --update' is to open the Microsoft Store page, and the '--web-download' option allows updating from the GitHub release page.
+- The default behavior when 'wsl --update' is executed is to open the Microsoft Store page, and the '--web-download' option allows updates from the GitHub release page.

-Since WSLg and WSL kernel are packaged in the same package, there is no need to install an extra MSI .
+- WSLg and the WSL kernel are packaged together, so there is no need to install any extra MSIs .

 in Software, Posted by logc_nt